JaimeSampedro/logic-apps-scripting-demo/FlatFileParsing/ReadMe.md

 - Azure subscription - If you dont already have one, you can sign up for a free trial [here][3]
 - Azure Powershell 0.8.0 or later.
 To install the latest version and associate it with your Azure subscription, see [How to install and configure Azure Powershell][4].
+- Before executing the script, set the powershell execution policy to `RemoteSigned`

+		Set-ExecutionPolicy RemoteSigned

 - Powershell tools from [SQL Server 2014 feature pack][5]

 ##Things to note before getting started